Relayium

 Sometimes a link genuinely is the right tool — the recipient is asleep in another time zone, or you want one URL to paste into an email instead of coordinating a live session.
 Relayium's stored-link mode is built for exactly that, without giving up the privacy of realtime mode.

-You pick how long it lives — 1 hour, 1 day, 3 days, or 7 days — or set it to burn after the first completed download, so there's no lingering copy to remember to clean up.
+You pick how long it lives — 1 hour, 1 day, 3 days, 7 days, or up to 14 days depending on your plan — or set it to burn after the first completed download, so there's no lingering copy to remember to clean up.
 Creating the link requires the sender to sign in (it counts against a storage quota on the account), but the recipient just opens it and downloads — no Dropbox-style account required on their end.
 Because the decryption key never leaves the URL fragment, Relayium's server for a stored link is structurally unable to read what's inside it, which is a different guarantee than a Dropbox share link, where Dropbox's own infrastructure can technically decrypt the file it's hosting.

 Side-by-side